stephenberry/glaze/docs/options.md

 - `use_headers`: when `false`, vectors of structs read/write without headers in declaration order.
 - `skip_header_row`: skip the first row during read (useful when ingesting headered CSV into headerless targets).
 - `validate_rectangular`: for 2D arrays, fail reads when row lengths differ (`constraint_violated`).
-- `append_arrays`: appends parsed values to existing containers when supported.
+- `append_arrays`: appends parsed values to existing containers when supported (add to custom opts struct).
 - Use as a template parameter: `glz::read<glz::opts_csv{.layout = glz::colwise, .use_headers = false}>(...)`.

 ## See Also